-As an illustration of the M-files just introduced, Table 20.5 provides data on the ten Supreme Court justices present at some point during the 2005/06 term, and the percentage of times justices disagreed in non-unanimous decisions during the year.
-(These data were in the New York Times on 2 July 2006, as part of a "first-page, above-the-fold" article bylined by Linda Greenhouse entitled "Roberts Is at Court's Helm, But He Isn't Yet in Control".)
+As an illustration of the M-files just introduced, Table 5 provides data on the ten supreme court justices present at some point during the 2005/6 term, and the percentage of times justices disagreed in non-unanimous decisions during the year.
+(These data were in the New York Times on July 2, 2006, as part of a "first-page, above-the-fold" article bylined by Linda Greenhouse entitled "Roberts Is at Court's Helm, But He Isn't Yet in Control".)
 There is a single missing value in the table between O'Connor (Oc) and Alito (Al) because they shared a common seat for the term until Alito's confirmation by Congress.
 Roberts (Ro) served the full year as Chief Justice so no missing data entries involve him.
-As can be seen in the alltt output to follow, an empirically obtained ordering (presumably from "left" to "right") using order\missing.m is:
+As can be seen in the verbatim output to follow, an empirically obtained ordering (presumably from "left" to "right") using order_missing.m is suggesting rather strongly that Kennedy will most likely now occupy the middle position (although possibly shifted somewhat to the right) once O'Connor is removed from the court's deliberations.
+The best-fitting ultrametric obtained with ultrafnd_missing.m has VAF of 72.75%, and is given below in partition hierarchy form using the justice ordering from order_missing.m, except for the slight interchange of Sc and Al (this allows the fitted ultrametric to display its perfect AR form, as the verbatim output shows).

-'''

-1: St > 4: Gi > 3: Br > 2: So > 5: Oc > 6: Ke > 7: Ro > 8: Sc > 9: Al > 10: Th

-'''
+$$1:St \succ 4:Gi \succ 3:Br \succ 2:So \succ 5:Oc \succ 6:Ke \succ 7:Ro \succ 8:Sc \succ 9:Al \succ 10:Th$$